Bloom’s Taxonomy Is A Hierarchical Framework For Cognition And Learning Objectives

 Example activities at the Remembering level: memorize a poem, recall state capitals, remember math formulas

 Example activities at the Understanding level: organize the animal kingdom based on a given framework, illustrate the difference between a rectangle and square, summarize the plot of a simple story

 Example activities at the Application level: use a formula to solve a problem, select a design to meet a purpose, reconstruct the passage of a new law through a given government/system

 4. The fourth level is to Analyze.

 Example activities at the Analysis level: identify the ‘parts of’ democracy, explain how the steps of the scientific process work together, identify why a machine isn’t working

 Example activities at the Evaluation level: make a judgment regarding an ethical dilemma, interpret the significance of a given law of physics, illustrate the relative value of a technological innovation in a specific setting—a tool that helps recover topsoil farming, for example.

-6. The sixth and highest level of Bloom’s taxonomy is to Create.
+6. The sixth and highest level is to Create.